Notice of Privacy Practices

 - We will use PHI for treatment.
 For example, information obtained by the pharmacist will be used to dispense prescription medications and counsel you about the appropriate usage of your medications.
 We will document in your record information related to the medications dispensed to you and services provided to you.

 - We will use PHI for payment.
-For example, we will contact your insurer or pharmacy benefit manager to determine whether it will pay for your prescription and the amount of your co-payments.
+For example, we will contact your health care payor, insurer or pharmacy benefit manager to determine whether it will pay for your prescription and the amount of your co-payments.
 We will bill you or a third-party payer for the cost of prescription medications dispensed to you.
 The information on or accompanying the bill may include information that identifies you, as well as the prescriptions you are taking.
+We may also disclose your PHI to other HIPAA covered entities or business associates who may need it for their processing of your healthcare payment activities.

 We are likely to use or disclose PHI for the following purposes:

-- Communication with individuals involved in your care or payment for your care: Health professionals such as pharmacists, using their professional judgment, may disclose to a family member, other relative, close personal friend or any person you identify, PHI relevant to that person's involvement in your care or payment related to your care.
+- Communication with individuals involved in your care or payment for your care: If you do not object to the disclosure, health professionals such as pharmacists, using their professional judgment, may disclose to a family member, other relative, close personal friend or any person you identify, PHI relevant to that person's involvement in your care or payment related to your care.
+We may also make these disclosures after your death unless doing so is inconsistent with any prior expressed preference.
+We may disclose PHI to your designated personal representative to make healthcare decisions for you, as we would treat him or her the same way we would treat you with respect to your PHI.

-- Health-related communications: We may contact you to provide refill reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
+- Health-related communications: We may contact you to provide refill reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you as permitted by law.

 - Food and Drug Administration (FDA): We may disclose to the FDA, or persons under the jurisdiction of the FDA, PHI relative to adverse events with respect to drugs, foods, supplements, products and product defects, or post marketing surveillance information to enable product recalls, repairs, or replacement.